Acacia lineata: Reproduction and dispersal

 A. lineata flowers appear from July to October depending on the region, with seeds maturing over summer.

 The pale aril of the A. lineata seeds, suggests dispersal by ants.

-Cultivation and uses
+Use in horticulture

-A. lineata is planted as an ornamental shrub in parks and along roadsides.
+Acacia lineata is planted as an ornamental shrub in parks and along roadsides.
 It prefers temperate regions, is moderately drought and frost tolerant, and will grow from a seed or cutting.
 Acacias are a good source of pollen; sheltered nesting habitat for birds and seeds which are eaten by birds.

-Indigenous Australians use many species of Acacia for a diverse range of purposes.
-Seeds and roots are a good source of food.
-Wood is used for fire, tools, shelters etc. Acacias provide habitat which attracts other foods (birds, kangaroos) and they are also used as a seasonal indicator.